isaacmcallister843/Metals_Mapping_GAM/README.md

 ```R
 xy_coords <- grid2(dataframe,rownum = 6, sens = 5, theta = 1)
 ```
 The new grid is now pasted with the dataframe into the ana function.
-This function performs all needed anaylis and outputs a raster
+This function performs all needed analysis and outputs a raster

 ```R
 output_list <- ana(dataframe,xy_coords)